ori-drs/pronto-distro/README.rst

 motion estimation.

-Pronto has been used to localize a Fixed-wing micro aerial vehicles and quadrotors aggressively flying indoors and outdoors as well as the Boston Dynamics Atlas humanoid.
-It has been used with inputs from a variety of sensors e.g. IMUs, laser ranger finders, cameras, kinematics.
+Pronto has been used to localize a Fixed-wing micro aerial vehicles and quadrotors aggressively flying indoors and outdoors.
+It has also been used to provide a 333Hz motion estimate for the Boston Dynamics Atlas humanoid.

+Pronto has been used with a variety of inputs from sensors such as IMUs (Microstrain and Kearfott), laser ranger finders, cameras and joint kinematics.

 As well as the source code we also provide some data samples to demonstrate the algorithm working on a fixed wing MAV and a